nice-game-hints/deponia/04-village/stimulating/lockpick.md

 Switch to the police mode.

 # The pole stays there!
 Correct!

+# Where does it go?
 Go to the Front of Town Gate to climb up the pole.